Frequently Asked Questions (FAQ)

 Q. What are not acceptable items?

-- 1/3-Gallon or Less of Latex Paint (see instructions above)
+- 1/3-can or Less of Latex Paint (see instructions above)

 - Cans with Dried Paint—remove lid and place in trash)